Homemade Canned Beans

 1 1/2 tsp salt

 Sort through beans and toss any stones, debris or shriveled beans.
 Soak beans overnight.
 The next day pour out soaking liquid, place beans in a large stockpot, and add fresh water filling 2″ above.
-Add onion chunk, head of garlic and bay leaf.
+Add onion chunk, head of garlic, bay leaf, and salt.
 Turn heat on high to get a full boil and then turn heat to low and let simmer.
 Bubbles should barely bread the surface.
 Cook for 30 minutes.

 No need to sterilize jars as the pressure canner will do the sterilizing for you.
 Fill clean, hot Mason jars with beans, but do not pack too tightly.
 Cover with bean water.
 Leave 1″ head space.
 Carefully use a skewer or nonmetal spatula and work out the bubbles in the jars.
 Wipe tops of jars and adjust lids.
 Process at 11 pounds of pressure.
 Pints 75 minutes and quarts 90 minutes.
 Follow pressure canning manufacturer’s instructions for allowing pressure to drop and removing cover.